-If you have thoracic outlet syndrome (TOS), the nerves or blood vessels just below your neck are compressed, or squeezed.
-It can be between the muscles of your neck and shoulder or between the first rib and collarbone.
-You may feel burning, tingling and numbness along your arm, hand, and fingers.
+Thoracic outlet syndrome (TOS) causes pain in the shoulder, arm, and neck.
+It happens when the nerves or blood vessels just below your neck are compressed, or squeezed.
+The compression can happen between the muscles of your neck and shoulder or between the first rib and collarbone.
+You may feel burning, tingling, and numbness along your arm, hand, and fingers.
 If a nerve is compressed, you may also feel weakness in your hand.
 If a vein is compressed, your hand might be sensitive to cold, or turn pale or bluish.
 Your arm might swell and tire easily.

-TOS can be a repetitive stress injury.
-An extra rib, scar tissue, traumatic injury or inherited defects can also cause TOS.
 Treatment depends on what caused your TOS.
-Medicines, physical therapy and relaxation might help.
+Medicines, physical therapy, and relaxation might help.
 Surgery may also be an option.
 Most people recover.

 NIH: National Institute of Neurological Disorders and Stroke

 - Electromyography (EMG) (Mayo Foundation for Medical Education and Research)

 - Find a Physician from the Society for Vascular Medicine (Society for Vascular Medicine)

 - Musculoskeletal Ultrasound (Radiological Society of North America, American College of Radiology) Available in Spanish

 - National Institute of Neurological Disorders and Stroke Available in Spanish

 - Thoracic Outlet Syndrome (Mayo Foundation for Medical Education and Research)